 You are welcome to submit abstracts that relate to the theme of “The Socially Responsible Person” from either a “mental health” or “enterprise perspective”, or that relate to philosophical anthropology more broadly.

-Abstracts of maximally 300 words, with corresponding title, authors, and affiliations, can be sent in before January 15th, 2020 to email@example.com.
+Abstracts of maximally 300 words, with corresponding title, authors, and affiliations, can be sent in before (EXTENDED DEADLINE:) January 31st, 2020 to firstname.lastname@example.org.

 A selection of the papers and presentations will be published.

 The conference fee for both days is €90 for academics and other professionals and €30 for students.
 Single day tickets are also available for half the price.

 Because this is an AUC-sponsored event, AUC students and staff get free admittance, but do need to register.

 Resources and preliminary translations of some of Polo's works into English are available at http://www.leonardopoloinstitute.org/resources.html